Skip to main content

 Finding support

 It’s important to remember that there’s lots of support out there, starting with your GP.
 NHS Inform has resources to help you keep on top of your mental health, including their anxiety self-help guide.
 You can also find useful information on the SAMH website.
-SAMH also have a useful leaflet about mental health that you can download here.
+SAMH also have useful leaflets about mental health that you can download here.

 If you want to talk to someone anonymously, you can also call Breathing Space, Scotland’s national helpline for those experiencing depression or anxiety on 0800 83 85 87.
 Alternately you can call the Samaritans on 116 123 at any time to talk to them about how you're feeling.